-Bus driver’s license with PTD Authorisation
+- bus driver’s license with Passenger Transport Declaration (PTD) Authorisation

 Albany Senior High School

-Albany Senior High School is located, adjacent to the College.
-It caters to over 1,000 Year 7-12 students.
-It has a long and proud tradition of high academic achievement, sporting excellence, and a comprehensive cultural life in the school.
+The school is located, next to our college.
+It caters to over 1,000 students in Years 7 to 12.
+It has a long and proud tradition of high academic achievement, sporting excellence, and rich cultural life.

-Saint Joseph’s Catholic College
+St Joseph’s Catholic College

 North Albany Senior High School

-North Albany Senior High School is located a 10-minute drive from the College.
-Almost 800 Year 7 to 12 students are supported by a school ethos of care and diligence, putting the students first and foremost.
+The school is a 10-minute drive from our College.
+Almost 800 students in Years 7 to 12 are supported by a school ethos of care and diligence, putting students first and foremost.

 The port city of Albany, located 418km southeast of Perth, is the southern gateway for tourism in the Great Southern region of Western Australia.
 Albany is known for its stunning natural environment and preservation of Australia’s heritage.